Skip to main content

 • Measurements are in dp/sp.

-• Code snippets via extensions from colors, text styles and components.
+• Code snippets via extensions from colors, text styles, and components.

-• TextView code snippets from text layers for components.
+• TextView code snippets from text layers.

 Related articles